gitleaks/gitleaks/README.md

   gitleaks [OPTIONS]

 Application Options:
   -v, --verbose          Show verbose output from audit -r, --repo=            Target repository
       --config=          config path
       --disk             Clones repo(s) to disk
       --version          version number
       --username=        Username for git repo
       --password=        Password for git repo
       --access-token=    Access token for git repo
       --commit=          sha of commit to audit
-      --threads=       Maximum number of threads gitleaks spawns --ssh-key=       path to ssh key used for auth --uncommitted    run gitleaks on uncommitted code
+      --files-at-commit= sha of commit to audit all files at commit --threads=         Maximum number of threads gitleaks spawns --ssh-key=         path to ssh key used for auth --uncommitted      run gitleaks on uncommitted code
       --repo-path=       Path to repo
       --owner-path=      Path to owner directory (repos discovered) --branch=          Branch to audit
       --report=          path to write json leaks file --report-format=   json or csv (default: json)
       --redact           redact secrets from log messages and leaks --debug            log debug messages
       --repo-config      Load config from target repo.
 Config file must be ".gitleaks.toml" or "gitleaks.toml" --pretty           Pretty print json if leaks are present --commit-from=     Commit to start audit from
       --commit-to=       Commit to stop audit
       --timeout=         Time allowed per audit.
 Ex: 10us, 30s, 1m, 1h10m1s
       --depth=           Number of commits to audit

       --host=            git hosting service like gitlab or github.
 Supported hosts include: Github, Gitlab --baseurl=         Base URL for API requests.
 Defaults to the public GitLab or GitHub API, but can be set to a domain endpoint to use with a self hosted server.
       --org=             organization to audit
       --user=            user to audit
       --pr=              pull/merge request url
       --exclude-forks    audit excludes forks

 Help Options:
   -h, --help             Show this help message
 ```

 ### Docker usage examples